thenonameguy/devbox/README.md

 ### Don't sacrifice speed

-Devbox can create isolated environments right on your laptop, without an extra-layer of virtualization slowing your file system or every command.
+Devbox can create isolated environments right on your laptop, without an extra-layer of virtualization slowing your file system on every command.
 When you're ready to ship, it'll turn it into an equivalent container – but not before.

 ### Good-bye conflicting versions